Mike Tyson says Hulu stole his story in upcoming series

 Tyson continued to say Hulu’s business model of “stealing life rights of celebrities is egregiously greedy.”
 “Hey Hulu I’m not a n****r you can sell on the auction block #slaveryisover #f**khulu,” Tyson tweeted.

-The World Boxing Council (WBC), one of boxing’s four major sanctioning bodies, was involved in the production of “MIKE.”
-WBC President Maurico Sulaiman spoke with Tyson and said the series was produced without the fighter’s consent.
+The World Boxing Council, one of boxing’s four major sanctioning bodies, was involved in the production of “MIKE.”
+WBC President Mauricio Sulaiman spoke with Tyson and said the series was produced without the fighter’s consent.
 The WBC provided championship belts for the series’ production.

+KRON reached out to Hulu for comment but did not immediately hear back.

-Last April, Tyson made headlines in the Bay After after he repeatedly punched a man on a plane leaving SFO.
+Last April, Tyson made headlines in the Bay Area after he repeatedly punched a man on a plane leaving San Francisco International Airport.
 He was in town after promoting at an event in San Francisco’s Golden Gate Park.

 Tyson was inducted into the International Boxing Hall of Fame in 2011.
 He had a 50-6 record with 44 knockouts after a boxing career from 1985 to 2005.